ADVOCACY

 A watered-down version of the bill ended up being approved.
 Class A and B domestic abuse felons are STILL eligible to be released early from prison on these programs!

-Finding Our Voices empowered the mother of a domestic violence felon to find her voice, resulting in this letter sent to the legislative committee deciding this bill:
+Finding Our Voices helped the mother of a domestic violence felon to find her voice and advocate for longer prison terms for violent offenders.

 5.1.2025